progenetix/progenetix-web/docs/common/beacon-api.md

     parameters or `city` matches

-### `filters` Filters / Filtering Terms
+### Filters / Filtering Terms

-Besides variant parameters the Beacon protocol defines `filters` as (self-)scoped query parameters, e.fg. for phenotypes, diseases, biomedical performance or technical entities.
-Most of the filter options are based on ontology terms or identifiers in CURIE format (e.g. `NCIT:C4033`, `cellosaurus:CVCL_0030` or `PMID:16004614`).
-For use case examples please look below; documentation of available ontologies and how to find out about available terms can be found on the [Classifications and Ontologies](common/classifications-and-ontologies.md) page.
-Please see Beacon's [`Filters`](http://docs.genomebeacons.org/filters/) documentation for more information, e.g. about `OntologyFilter`, `AlphanumericFilter`, `CustomFilter` types.
+Besides variant parameters the Beacon protocol defines `filters` as (self-)scoped query parameters, e.g. for phenotypes, diseases, biomedical performance or technical entities.

 The Progenetix query filter system adopts a hierarchical logic for filtering terms.
 However, the `includeDescendantTerms` pragma can be used to modify this behaviour.